typelevel/Laika/docs/src/02-running-laika/02-library-api.md

 The new `parallel` method used above becomes available with `import laika.io.implicits._`.

 This API introduces a dependency on `cats-effect` which is used to model the effectful computations.
-You can use it with any effect that supports the `cats-effect` type classes, like cats-IO, Monix or Zio.
+You can use it with any effect that supports the `cats-effect` type classes, such as `cats.IO`.

 The call to `parallel[IO]` builds a transformer that lets you specify entire directories as input and allows to instruct the library which effect type to use (cats-IO in this example).
 There are two more variants, `sequential`,